Part 1 Understanding Chords

 • --X--

-4 Learn chords in E minor and major.
+4 Learn E minor and major chords.
 This chord will use all six strings.
-Place the middle and ring fingers on the second fret of the fourth and fifth strings, and then place the index finger on the first fret of the third string.
-Then place the index finger on the first fret of the third string.
-Pull all six strings.
+Place your middle finger and ring finger on the second fret of the fourth and fifth strings, then place your index finger on the first fret of the third string.
+Then place your index finger on the first fret of the third string.
+Strum all six strings.

 • --0--